huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 There aren't too many ControlNet models compatible with Stable Diffusion XL (SDXL) at the moment, but we've trained two full-sized ControlNet models for SDXL conditioned on canny edge detection and depth maps.
 We're also experimenting with creating smaller versions of these SDXL-compatible ControlNet models so it is easier to run on resource-constrained hardware.
 You can find these checkpoints on the 🤗 [Diffusers](https://huggingface.co/diffusers) Hub organization!

-Let's use a canny edge ControlNet with SDXL to generate an image.
+Let's use a SDXL ControlNet conditioned on canny images to generate an image.
 Start by loading an image and prepare the canny image:

 ```py
 from diffusers import StableDiffusionXLControlNetPipeline, ControlNetModel, AutoencoderKL